Lavender Varieties

 With all this diversity available you may rest assured that there is a plant that will work for you in your garden.
 You can now see how easy it is to fall in love with this wonderful herb and plant a Lavender flower garden of your own.

 Shopping for Lavender plants online will give you the best selection from the wide variety available.
 There are some Lavender varieties that even produce seeds allowing you to grow your own Lavender plants from seed.
-Some plants are sterile and require propagation of new plant by cuttings.
+Some plants are sterile and require propagation of new plant by Lavender cuttings.

-growing conditions when it comes to soil and light requirements, watering, and plant care.
+Thankfully too all of the varieties require the same basic growing conditions when it comes to soil and light requirements, watering, and plant care.